 You are expected to conduct yourself in accordance with the minimal undergraduate student responsibilities described in the Undergraduate Student Bulletin including:

-- You are expected to arrive for class promptly. - Avoid behavior that is disruptive to the classroom especially the use of cell phones. - Avoid web surfing during class. - o Be familiar with material presented in previous lectures.
+- You are expected to arrive for class promptly. - Avoid behavior that is disruptive to the classroom especially the use of cell phones. - o Be familiar with material presented in previous lectures.